-If a smelter or refiner in our supply chain was not yet conformant to a responsible mineral sourcing validation program or had not yet begun participating in such a program, Intel and other RMI member companies proactively attempted to contact such facilities to request country of origin information for the conflict minerals the facilities processed as well as to encourage and assist their participation in a responsible mineral sourcing validation program and, in some cases, visited such facilities on-site.
-We monitored and tracked smelters and refiners which we identified as not being conformant to a responsible mineral sourcing validation program or having not begun participating in such program.
+If a smelter or refiner in our supply chain was not yet conformant to a responsible mineral sourcing validation program or had not yet begun participating in such a program, Intel and other RMI member companies proactively attempted to contact such facilities to request country of origin information for the conflict minerals the facilities processed, as well as to encourage and assist their participation in a responsible mineral sourcing validation program and, in some cases, visited such facilities on-site.
+We monitored and tracked smelters and refiners which we identified as not being conformant to a responsible mineral sourcing validation program or not having begun participating in such a program.

-During this reporting year, we identified 45 smelter and refiner facilities that were not conformant to a responsible mineral sourcing validation program.
-These facilities were the focus of our smelter and refiner due diligence activities for this reporting period and, as a result of our activities, we reasonably concluded that as of March 1, 2018:
+During this reporting year, we identified 26 smelter and refiner facilities that were not conformant to a responsible mineral sourcing validation program.
+These facilities were the focus of our smelter and refiner due diligence activities for this reporting period and, as a result of our activities, we reasonably concluded that as of March 1, 2019:

-- 23 of these 45 smelter and refiner facilities had later become conformant to a responsible mineral sourcing program. - 3 of these 45 smelter and refiner facilities have begun participating in a responsible mineral sourcing validation program but are not yet conformant. - 16 of these 45 smelter and refiner facilities do not process conflict minerals which originated from the Covered Countries (referred to below as "Intel Validated").
+- · 12 of these 26 smelter and refiner facilities had later become conformant to a responsible mineral sourcing program. - 4 of these 26 smelter and refiner facilities have begun participating in a responsible mineral sourcing validation program but are not yet conformant.
+Intel has performed due diligence on these 4 smelters and has reasonably concluded that they do not process conflict minerals originating from the Covered Countries. - The remaining 10 of these 26 smelter and refiner facilities do not process conflict minerals which originated from the Covered Countries (referred to below as "Intel Validated").